What Marriage Is Really Like Six Years After The Wedding

 Six years ago today we said “I do” in front of a small church sparsely filled with family.
 I walked down that aisle in an overly-expensive dress, carrying over-priced flowers, my shoes parading down the aisle runner toward you.
 We swore our promises and said our loving words.
-We jumped all-in to this life we have together, and promised to stick with it for the long run.
+We jumped all in with this life we have together and promised to stick with it for the long run.

 Fast forward six years, and here we are today, immersed in the life we started that sunny October day.
-We’ve gone through six sets of holidays as a married couple, six anniversaries, and six years of trials and tribulations.
+We’ve gone through six sets of holidays as a married couple, six anniversaries and six years of trials and tribulations.
 We’ve celebrated six years of career victories and six years of tearful rejections.
 We’ve bought an apartment and bought a house.
 We’ve housed way too many cats in our six years, and we bought the dog we both dreamed of owning.
 We’ve changed careers and chased dreams.
 We’ve built a life of dreams, if not quite our dream life.

 We’ve been through six years of bill paying, doctor’s appointments, medical emergencies, financial concerns, and the monotony of adult life.
 We’ve been through six years of fighting over socks on the floor, trash removal, dish duty, and responsibility.